dustinpfister/blog_posts/_posts/js-array-reduce.md

 layout: post
 categories: js
 id: 909
-updated: 2021-07-13 13:33:32
+updated: 2021-07-13 13:36:26
-version: 1.0
+version: 1.1
 ---

-This week I am expanding on javaScript arrays a little, and native JavaScript in general a bit, and have found that I have not yet wrote a post on the native Array reduce method.
-I have got around to writing a post on the lodash reduce method when I was writing a little content on that library, but I find myself using lodash less and less these days.
+This week I am expanding on [javaScript arrays](/2018/12/10/js-array/) a little, and native JavaScript in general a bit, and have found that I have not yet wrote a post on the native [Array reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) method.
+I have got around to writing a post on the [lodash reduce](/2018/07/25/lodash_reduce/) method when I was writing a little content on that library, but I find myself using lodash less and less these days.
+So I think it is called for now to write at least one post on the array reduce method in native core javaScript, and touch base on all kinds of little subjects that might come up as I work out a few basic examples and beyond.

 <!-- more -->